bloominstituteoftechnology/web-module-challenge-intro-css/README.md

   - [ ] Footer image positioning

 **Throughout your design you should avoid static units (pixels), and should instead use responsive units wherever possible.**
+**Please note that you CANNOT use flexbox on today's project - you must achieve your layout using inline-block**

 ### Task 3: Stretch Goals